 4. Content Strategist

-A potential job for experienced web content writers, content strategists typically take control of all the content production for a business or website, earning a day rate of at least $200 per day.
-Employed content strategists can earn up to $96,000 annually, according to PayScale.
+A potential job for experienced web content writers, content strategists typically take control of all the content production for a business or website.
+This form of freelance writing can earn a day rate of at least $200 per day.
+Content strategists employed by companies can earn up to $97,000 annually, according to PayScale.

 - Control a content calendar.

 - Come up with ideas for new features and articles.